How YOU view and define learning has a tremendous impact on how you approach homeschooling your kids.

 - Education can look any way that you want it to.

 - One does not need to wait to be educated by others.

 - Education can happen alone or with others at any time or place.

-- When a person is well-educated in an area, then he or she can apply what they have learned.
+- When a person is well-educated in a specific area, then he or she can apply what they have learned in real-world situations.

 True homeschoolers realize that education is not about emulating school at home.
 When it comes to education, true homeschooling parents focus on helping their children learn what they need to know to progress in life.
 Homeschooling moms & dads also help their kids learn more about their own interests.
 The ultimate way for a child to illustrate their learning is by sharing their knowledge and passion with others.

 Do you see how children, and people, can learn anywhere?
 Learning is not the same as school.
 Learning does not need to take place in a classroom or even at a desk.

 Meaning of Learning: Thoughts About How to Define Learning